top of page

 Personal rights are the entitlements that you possess by virtue of being human.
 They serve as the cornerstone of your autonomy, dignity, and self-respect.
 Yet, despite their significance, many of us struggle to assert our rights.

-Personal Rights You Are Entitled to This Valentine's Day, and Every Day
+Personal Rights You Are Entitled to Every Day

 Here is a list of 20 personal rights that you are entitled to.
 I encourage you to read them and reflect on your reaction to them.